 In addition to that, though my Etsy Shop, you can find some of my original Mixed Media pieces, handmade art journals, handmade cards, paper packs, prints and other products created to assist those who want to explore the creative process.
 Please feel free to explore all the tabs on this site to get familiar with my offerings, my blog and social media platforms.
 Also I hope you can visit the shop to see some of my products by clicking on Etsy link at the top of this page.

-Thank you so much for being here for being here and for your support.
+Thank you so much for being here and for your support.